metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `force_slash` (Boolean) Deprecated: ForceSlash option is deprecated, please remove any usage of this option.ForceSlash ensures that the resulting stripped path is not the empty string, by replacing it with / when necessary.Default: true.
+- `force_slash` (Boolean) Deprecated: ForceSlash option is deprecated, please remove any usage of this option.
+ForceSlash ensures that the resulting stripped path is not the empty string, by replacing it with / when necessary.
+Default: true.
 - `prefixes` (List of String) Prefixes defines the prefixes to strip from the request URL.